 margi.hofer@gmail.com

-If you are interested in becoming a DAS contributor, visit our website: http://www.decartssociety.org/support/ or contact info@decartssociety.org for more information.
+If you are interested in becoming a DAS contributor, visit this section of our website — http://www.decartssociety.org/support/ — or contact info@decartssociety.org for more information.

 Please note that changes may occur in the program beyond the control of the Decorative Arts Society.
 The Decorative Arts Society, its officers and its directors, individually and/or otherwise, and cooperating organizations and individuals have no liability or responsibility whatsoever for this event, nor for any acts or omissions of others in connection therewith, and shall in no event be under any liability or responsibility whatsoever for the injury or death of any person or any loss, expense, delay, injury, or other damage to any person or property occurring on, during, or in relation to the event, or any change in the schedule or cancellation of the event.
 Reservation of a place for the event will constitute acceptance of these terms.